 Abstract

 Animals need to switch between motivated behaviours, like drinking, feeding or social interaction, to meet environmental availability, internal needs and more complex ethological needs such as hiding future actions from competitors.
 Inflexible, repetitive behaviours are a hallmark of many neuropsychiatric disorders.
 However, how the brain orchestrates switching between the neural mechanisms controlling motivated behaviours, or drives, is unknown.
-This is partly due to a lack appropriate measurement systems.
-We designed an automated extended home-cage, the Switchmaze, using open source hardware and software.
-In this study, we use it to establish a behavioural assay of motivational switching measured as the ratio of single probe entries to continuous exploitation runs.
+This is partly due to a lack of appropriate measurement systems.
+We designed an automated extended home-cage, the Switchmaze, using open-source hardware and software.
+In this study, we use it to establish a behavioural assay of motivational switching in mice.
+Individual animals access the Switchmaze from the home-cage and choose between entering one of two chambers containing different goal objects or returning to the home-cage.
+Motivational switching is measured as a ratio of switching between chambers and continuous exploitation of one chamber.
 Behavioural transition analysis is used to further dissect altered motivational switching.
 As proof-of-concept, we show environmental manipulation, and targeted brain manipulation experiments which altered motivational switching without effect on traditional behavioural parameters.
 Chemogenetic inhibition of the prefrontal-hypothalamic axis increased the rate of motivation switching, highlighting the involvement of this pathway in drive switching.
 This work demonstrates the utility of open-design in understanding animal behaviour and its neural correlates.

 Introduction

-Motivated behaviours, like feeding, drinking and social interaction are stereotypical behaviours critical for species survival1,2.
-They are generated by dedicated neural mechanisms, here termed drives, following contemporary definitions3,4, distinct from earlier drive reduction theory5.
-In health, these drives alternate to meet internal needs, while also being controlled by the availability of goal objects6, conscious effort and complex needs, like hiding actions from competitors7.
+Motivated behaviours, like feeding, drinking and social interaction are stereotypical behaviours critical for survival1,2.
+Motivated behaviours are generated by neural mechanisms, termed drives3,4.
+We note that this may be distinct from other definitions, such as drive as a variable that is reduced during a behaviour5.
+In health, different drives alternate to meet internal needs, while also being controlled by the availability of goal objects6, conscious effort and complex needs, like hiding actions from competitors7.
 High and low drive switching at a rapid timescale can be adaptive in different circumstances.
 Frequent switching is ideal when goal objects are presented in unexpected locations, such as when exploring a new or altered area, whereas infrequent switching should be preferred when exploiting a familiar environment during a high need state7,8.
 Inability to switch drives rapidly could account for the behavioural rigidity seen in many neuropsychiatric disorders, and the slowness of behavioural completion in neurodegenerative disorders9.
 In order to study drive switching, we set out to measure switching between motivated behaviours in mice, i.e., motivational switching.

 Behavioural flexibility is typically studied in mice using approach/avoid decisions10,11 or simplified set-shifting tasks under water deprivation and after arduous training regimens12,13.
 However, the fragmented nature of mouse behaviour complicates translational use of cognitive flexibility tasks like set-shifting12–14.
 We sought to improve on this by analysing flexibility of spontaneous motivated behaviours, feeding, drinking and socializing.
 Most previous studies of behavioural flexibility rely on teaching rodents a motor action such as lever pressing that is unlikely to be encountered in the wild.
 Instead, navigating a familiar walled environment is natural for mice15,16.
 Therefore, we set up a naturalistic sequential foraging task which discretizes motivational switching – the Switchmaze17.
 We quantify motivational switching with a behavioural metric derived from the ratio of single probe entries to continuous exploitation runs, termed motivation switching rate (MSR).
 Here, we demonstrate the utility of this approach by showing that it can reveal new information about the structure of natural motivational switching and its neural control.